anoma/nspec/docs/arch/node/engines/mempool_worker.juvix.md

 ## Purpose

-Workers are one of the [[Mempool Engines#mempool-engines|mempool engines]] and, in V2, they are _the_ only one and there is only a single worker.
+Workers are one of the [[Mempool Engines#mempool-engines|mempool engines]] and, up to v0.2, they are _the_ only one and there is only a single worker.

 The worker receives transaction requests from users and [[Solver#solver|solvers]] and batches these transaction requests, assigning a